 The VM version of IOCP runs under the control of z/VM.
-Run the VM version of IOCP in the conversational monitor system (CMS) environment.
+Beginning with Version 6 of IOCP, you must run the VM version of IOCP in the z/CMS environment.
+Prior versions of IOCP can be started in the conversational monitor system (CMS) or z/CMS environment.
 The CMS IOCP command runs IOCP and has options that allow you to request the following IOCP functions:

-- · Generate an IOCDS. - IOCP reads, validates, and checks the syntax of the input statements.
+· Generate an IOCDS.

+IOCP reads, validates, and checks the syntax of the input statements.
 It generates an IOCDS based on the configuration defined in the statements.
-It produces reports of the IOCDS generated, and, when requested, IOCP writes the generated IOCDS to the Support Element hard disk. - Produce configuration reports.
+It produces reports of the IOCDS generated, and, when requested, IOCP writes the generated IOCDS to the Support Element hard disk.

+• Produce configuration reports.

 IOCP reads one or more IOCDSs from the Support Element into storage and prints the IOCP configuration reports.
-(See Chapter 7, "IOCP configuration reports," on page 149 for examples.)
+(See Chapter 7, "IOCP configuration reports," on page 143 for examples.)

-For a full description of the VM version of IOCP, see Chapter 4, "Running the VM version of IOCP," on page 117.
+For a full description of the VM version of IOCP, see Chapter 4, "Running the VM version of IOCP," on page 111.